 - Promotes productivity — Halfway houses can help give you the space and time needed to set up your future prior to moving back into you regular life.
 For example, you can work with your treatment facility to look for jobs and housing, so that when the time comes to leave the halfway house, you have a solid foundation to stand on.

 The benefits of living in a halfway house in Florida can be endless, especially when you work hard and remain focused.

 Reaching Out for Services

 Many people who go into an inpatient detox don’t feel that it’s enough to help them maintain sobriety in their regular community, and this is a smart assumption.
 The benefits of halfway houses and sober communities are long-established.
 Because they provide drug testing and make sure that the community is drug and alcohol-free, it’s much easier to avoid triggers to use while living in a sober living environment.
-Not only that, but the people living with you are also recovering and you have 24 hours a day access to peer support.
+Additionally, people living with you are also recovering and you have 24 hours a day access to peer support.
 That’s something that’s difficult to find outside of sober living communities.

-Because sober living homes are full of people who can benefit from social services, they also have lifelines on all sides.
-They can help you obtain employment, get food stamps if you need them, and provide meals for you during your stay.
-You’ll have access to counselors and group support as well so that if you’re suffering from a co-existing mental disorder, you always have access to help at all hours of the day or night.
+Sober living homes are full of people who can benefit from social services.
+They also have lifelines on all sides.
+Sober living homes can help you obtain employment, get food stamps if you need them, and provide meals for you during your stay.
+You’ll have access to counselors and group support as well.
+If you’re suffering from a co-existing mental disorder, you always have access to help at all hours of the day.
 The easy access to all services is what makes halfway houses so appealing to those in recovery.

 If you are ready to get help and think a halfway house is your best bet for lasting recovery, call us today at 844-903-2111.
 Our friendly team of professionals will be happy to assist you in deciding whether or not a sober living community is right for you.